Jane Williams (missionary): Paihia mission

 Jane Williams and her sister-in-law, Marianne Williams, shared mission responsibilities and together cared for and educated their families.
 They set up a boarding school for Māori girls in Paihia and provided classes to the children of CMS missionaries in the morning with schools for Māori children and adults in the afternoon.
 The teachers included the wives of other CMS missionaries, her daughters, nieces or future daughters-in-law.
 In 1832 Janes and Marianne Williams, together with Mrs. Brown, Mrs. Fairburn, and Mrs. Puckey, continued in charge of the Native Girls' School, and of an Infant School at Paihia.

 Waimate mission

-In 1835 William and Jane moved to the Te Waimate mission where she conducted the school for girls and her husband conducted the school boys in addition to as his work on translating the Bible into Māori.
+In 1835 William and Jane moved to the Te Waimate mission where she conducted the school for girls and her husband conducted the school for boys in addition to his work on translating the Bible into Māori.
 On 23 and 24 December 1835 Charles Darwin visited while HMS Beagle spent 10 days in the Bay of Islands.